avalus/rulebase/CONTRIBUTING.md

 - Not a duplicate of existing rules
 - Includes proper attribution if based on other work

+### Licensing

+**For Original Rules:**
+By contributing original rules to Rulebase, you agree that your contributions will be licensed under the same [MIT License](LICENSE) as the main project.

+**For Rules from Other Projects:**
+Rules copied or adapted from other projects must use compatible open-source licenses.
+Include the original licensing information in the rule's metadata (see rule template below).
+Non-MIT licensed rules will be clearly marked in the repository.

 ### Rule Categories

 Choose the appropriate category for your rule: